 “I tend to disagree as there are many factors that will lead to the bubble.
 Nonetheless, Real Estate Developers have adopted the concept of building property vertically due to the high cost of land in Nairobi.
 This allows them to demolish previously built houses and put up high-rises to meet the needs of the consumers.
 A good example is the Wilma Towers-Manhattan Style by VAALl Real Estate which is a twin tower development built in new era architecture offering modern amenities including an outdoor running track and kid’s play area.
 This is ideal for the citizens who would not want to move to satellite areas.”-Sumeiya Omar, Property Sales Supervisor, VAAL Real Estate.

 This goes to say that there is no bubble as of current.
-Nevertheless, with the effects of Corona, the pricing will experience a downward trend to accommodate the dwindling demand though for a short term with an expected rise thereafter as illustrated in the graph below.
+Nevertheless, with the effects of Corona, the pricing will experience a downward trend to accommodate the dwindling demand though for the short term with an expected rise

-Opportunities on Real Estate Market within and beyond Corona
+Opportunities in Real Estate Market within and beyond Corona

-With the declining demand, developers and vendors are willing to negotiate further than the pre Covid19 pricing and more favorable and flexible payment terms to the purchasers with an attempt to maintain cash flows.
+With the declining demand, developers and vendors are willing to negotiate further than the pre-COVID-19 pricing and more favorable and flexible payment terms to the purchasers in an attempt to maintain cash flows.
 However, this is not expected in the long term as the market would pick up as soon as there is a resumption of normalcy.

 Anticipated recovery period by sector